Search for chief diversity officer begins

 Key components: Inventory, audit, report

-The study consists of three key components:
+The study consisted of three key components:

 - Asset inventory: A comprehensive look at all diversity-related programs, initiatives and resources on campus.